This article describes the supported WebRTC functionality and workflows in Wowza Streaming Engine.

 WebRTC workflows in Wowza Streaming Engine

-WebRTC ingest and output
+WebRTC ingest and egress

 One-to-few and few-to-few WebRTC broadcasts